 Getting around San Diego can be fun and entertaining all on its own.
 If you plan to explore a good part of the region, a rental car might be your best option.
 But, if you plan to stay in the city center, or just relax along the coast, then public transportation might be the call.
 Here are a few things to consider:

 Exploring San Diego by car is the most convenient way of getting around to all corners of the region.
-The freeway system is easy to navigate and the traffic is manageable other than typical work-day rush hour.
+The freeway system is easy to navigate and the traffic is manageable other than typical work-day morning and evening rush hours.